DevRel-Foundation/site/src/blog/drf-contributor-path.md

 ---
-title: "Getting Started with the DRF Contributor Path"
+title: "Getting Started with the DRF Contributor Ladder"
-date: 2025-09-23
-author: "anajsana"
+author: "@anajsana"
+date: "2025-09-23"
+category: "early-ic"
-tags: ["contribution", "leadership"]
+tags: ["contribution"]
+image: "/images/blog/devrel-foundation-governance.png"
 ---

 The mission of the DevRel Foundation (DRF) is to elevate the professional practice of developer relations and increase awareness of it as a driver of business value.
 Whether you’re just discovering DRF or already active in the community,